baker-sh/baker-sh.github.io/_posts/2020-09-29-drop-oracle-db-link-in-another-schema.md

 ---
 layout: post
-title: How To Drop Database Links in Another Schema
+title: How To Drop Oracle Database Links in Another Schema
 subtitle: a workaround
 categories: scripts
 tags: [script, oracle]